Sultan Murad Division

-The Sultan Murad Division (فرقة السلطان مراد; Firqat al-Sultan Murad; Sultan Murat Tümeni) was a Syrian Turkmen rebel group fighting in the Syrian Civil War.
-It was aligned with the Syrian Interim Government and heavily supported by Turkey, who provides funding and military training along with artillery and aerial support.
-It was the most notable group among Syrian Turkmen Brigades also supported by Turkey.
+The Sultan Murad Division (فرقة السلطان مراد; Firqat al-Sultan Murad; Sultan Murat Tümeni) was a Syrian Turkmen rebel group fighting in the Syrian civil war.
+It was aligned with the Syrian Interim Government and heavily supported by Turkey, which provides funding and military training along with artillery and aerial support.
+It was the most notable group among the Syrian Turkmen Brigades also supported by Turkey.
 During the integration of Syrian rebel factions in 2025, the Sultan Murad Division was reorganized into the 72nd Division.

 Ideology and structure

-The Sultan Murad Division is one of several Syrian rebel groups that support or at least tolerate Islamist, Turkish nationalist or pan-Turkic ideologies like Neo-Ottomanism and Turanism.
+The Sultan Murad Division is one of several Syrian rebel groups that support or at least tolerate Islamist, Turkish nationalist, or pan-Turkic ideologies like Neo-Ottomanism and Turanism.

 Among the commanders of the group are Ahmed Othman, Fahim Issa and Ali Şeyh Salih, who is an ethnic Arab.

 Equipment

 Among the Syrian rebel groups participating in the Turkish military intervention in Syria, the Sultan Murad Division is the group that receives the most support from the Turkish Armed Forces.
 It operates at least 8 FNSS ACV-15 armoured personnel carriers during the operation.
 The group also operate Milkor MGL grenade launchers.

 The main heavy weapons of the group consist of technical vehicles armed with heavy machine guns and autocannons.
 Previously it has also received BGM-71 TOW anti-tank missiles from the United States, although more support is given by Turkey than the US since the former's intervention.